gdsec-test/threat-ui-tenet/README.md

 ## Code Deployment

 Automatic deployments are setup from `main` and `develop`.
-The CICD pipelines (deployment workflows) can be found in the `.github\workflows' folder in this repository.
+The CICD pipelines (deployment workflows) can be found in the `.github\workflows` folder in this repository.

 ### Development